niketa282/niketa282/README.md

-- 👋 Hi, I’m @niketa282 studying an MEng Electronic Eng with Industrial Placement degress at UoS
+- 👋 Hi, I’m @niketa282 studying an MEng Electronic Eng with Industrial Placement degree at the University of Southampton
 - 👀 I’m interested in software developement, computer architecture and exploring and growing with the time as technology evolves
 - 🌱 I’m currently learning C++, linux, bash scripting, networking, computer architecture, DevOps(Docker containers), data structures & algorithms, electronics
 - 💞️ I’m looking to collaborate on software developement projects (especially backend with C++ programming)